Ifty18/angular-presentation/README.md

   </a>
 </p>

-This project was created in order to serve as support during the **Angular&Typescript** course part of the **Summer Practice** event.
-It represents a good source of inspiration for those who just started their learning journey with Angular or simply need an example that contains most of the basics of this framework.
-Moreover, it contains the solutions to the exercises proposed during the 4-hour long course.
+&nbsp; &nbsp; This project was created in order to serve as support during the **Angular&Typescript** course part of the <a href="https://www.linkedin.com/posts/centricitsolutionsromania_studentprograms-schoolofcentric-universitypartnership-activity-7222201478600400896-Sw8L?utm_source=share&utm_medium=member_desktop">**Summer Practice**</a> event.
+It represents a good source of inspiration for those who just started their learning journey with Angular or simply need an example that contains most of the basics of this framework.\
+&nbsp; &nbsp; Moreover, it contains the solutions to the exercises proposed during the session.
+The course was presented in front of 20 students from the <a href="https://ac.tuiasi.ro">University of Automation and Computers</a> and lasted for 4 hours.

 ## Project Overview
 The structure consists of 5 modules, each one targeting a different a different topic:

-1. **Register**: has as goal to be an example of how to create a form in Angular and also to emphasize the difference between implementing a **Reactive form** and a **Template-driven form**.
+1. **Register**: is an example of how to create a form in Angular and also to emphasize the difference between implementing a **Reactive form** and a **Template-driven form**.
 <p align="center">
   <img src="https://raw.githubusercontent.com/Ifty18/angular-presentation/main/public/screenshots/register.png" width="500"/>
 </p>